Wabinab/Xenoblade-Chronicles-3-The-Book/src/99_terms.md

 Here are some terms highlighted in the book.
 More of these information could be found in the [Xenoblade Wiki](https://xenoblade.fandom.com/wiki/)

+- **Agnian Welcoming Stance**: Clench your right hand into a fist and put it by your heart.
+Refer to its use in `Kevesi Welcoming Stance`.
 - **Automaton:** Called [Automaton Sentry](https://xenoblade.fandom.com/wiki/Automaton_Sentry) in the wiki, they were levnises used by the Lost Numbers.
 - **Black Fog:** Where black fog appears, annihiliation events became high probable.
 The Kevesi castle had created an annihilator that harness the black fog's power, a man-made annihilation is thus available.
 - **City:** Where the Lost Numbers lived.